Getting Started¶

 Pin a release when reproducibility matters:

 The default transport is stdio.
 Use --transport streamable-http when your MCP client connects to an HTTP endpoint instead of spawning a stdio process.
-The HTTP endpoint defaults to http://127.0.0.1:3000/mcp.
+The HTTP endpoint defaults to http://127.0.0.1:3000/mcp, with fixed GET /healthz and GET /readyz probes on the same host and port.
+Use --http-protocol https with --https-cert and --https-key or --https-pfx when the bridge should terminate TLS directly.
 See the generated CLI Reference for the full flag list and matching environment variables.

 docker run --rm --init -i \